Curt von Stedingk: Military career

 In 1763, after von Stedingk completed his studies at Uppsala University, he began his military career, and rose quickly through the ranks in the Royal Suédois regiment in France, which was owned by his friend count Axel von Fersen.
 Both von Stedingk and Axel von Fersen were both close friends of Louis XVI and Marie Antoinette and spent much time in Versailles.
-By 1778, he had become colonel en chef, and by 1783, he was in charge of a larger army unit in Finland, then an internal part of Sweden.

 During the American Revolutionary War, when France sent troops under the command of Marquis de LaFayette in support of the American colonies, von Stedingk went overseas to America in 1779.

 At the siege of Savannah in October 1779, he commanded the left column of the attacking force, and planted the American flag on the last line of British trenches, but was wounded by crossfire from the defenders and forced to retreat, with 20 men, all wounded like he was.
 For this, he was decorated by the French and received a lifetime pension.

 He was also recognized as a hero for his acts during the naval Battle of Grenada fought against Vice Admiral John Byron on 6 July 1779.
 For his feats in battle, von Stedingk was made a member of the Society of the Cincinnati by George Washington in 1783.

 During the Russo-Swedish War started by King Gustav III in 1788, von Stedingk commanded the defence of Savolax.
 His forces repeatedly defeated Russian forces that greatly outnumbered the Swedes, and von Stedingk was promoted to major general.

 He was Ambassador to Russia in St. Petersburg in two turns – all in all almost 20 years.

 In the Russo-Swedish War 1808–1809 he was commander-in-chief in Finland, which still belonged to Sweden.
 Thanks to his very good standing with the Russian Imperial Family he later managed to alleviate the harsh terms of the peace negotiations when Finland was lost to Russia.

 In the Battle of Leipzig he successfully commanded the Swedish troops against Napoleon.

 He was promoted to field marshal.